Pavel Shuvalov: Murders

 Shuvalov detained underage girls who tried to get into the metro station without a ticket, bypassing the turnstile.
-Taking them to the interrogation room, he threatened to report the offense to the school and parents, intimidating and then extorting consent to a meeting outside of working hours.
+Taking them to the interrogation room, he threatened to report the offence to the school and parents, intimidating and then extorting consent to a meeting outside of working hours.
 The murders took place during such meetings, in the Nevsky Forest Park, only killing girls in pantyhoses.
 In the forest park, he forced the victims to wear the pantyhose they had brought with them, then raped them.
 According to experts, Shuvalov was a typical heterosexual maniac-fetishist.
 His first murder was committed in the fall of 1991, the body being discovered by park employees only two months later.
 He raped and then drowned 12-year-old Irina Barsukova, managing to evade capture as her death was considered an accident.
 Over the next four years, Shuvalov committed two more murders.

 Arrest and trial

 Despite the fact that Shuvalov always destroyed evidence at the crime scene, he was always considered a suspect.
-The acquaintances of some victims told that an unknown policeman for various reasons (most often for attempting to get a free ride) assigned the missing girls meetings to pay a fine or simply read the morals.
+The acquaintances of some victims said that an unknown policeman for various reasons (most often for attempting to get a free ride) assigned the missing girls meetings to pay a fine or simply read the morals.
 Further investigation read to Shuvalov.
 Trying to collect evidence, the detectives decided to take a risk - they used a girl as bait, but the killer let her go at the last moment and the operation failed.
 After some time the investigators decided to interrogate Shuvalov as a witness, but before they could ask any questions, he suddenly admitted to everything, despite the fact that all the evidence was indirect.